How do I update Leadfeeder if my website changes?

 STEP 2: Change your user (personal) details where needed: your name, email, password, and make sure you are signed up for our newsletter!
 Be sure to click save!

-STEP 3: Change your company details.
+STEP 3: Next move to the tab Company and change your company details.

 Here you can update your company name and other tool details.
 Make any edits you need and don't forget to click save!
 Everything under the Company menu applies to your entire Leadfeeder account.